-Admission profileRecommended Baccalaureate with the University entrance test passed: Technological
+Admission profileRecommended Baccalaureate with passed University entrance exam: Sciences and Technology.

 Access Test for people over 25, 40 or 45 years old.

 University degree.Regarding technical and training aspects, it is recommended that students have:Comprehensive reading and correct oral and written expression.

 Knowledge of Mathematics and Physics, with a Baccalaureate base.

 Knowledge of computer tools at the user level (operating system, word processor, spreadsheet, database ...).

 Basic knowledge of experimental techniques and laboratory work.